6 Parameters and Estimates

 Think about how you would construct your interval based on the data shown above.

 We have just described a simple sampling model for opinion polls.
-The beads inside the urn represent the individuals that will vote on election day.
-Those that will vote for the Republican candidate are represented with red beads and the Democrats with the blue beads.
-For simplicity, assume there are no other colors.
-That is, that there are just two parties: Republican and Democratic.
+In this model, the beads inside the urn represent individuals who will vote on election day.
+The red beads represent those voting for the Republican candidate, while the blue beads represent the Democrats.
+For simplicity, let’s assume there are no other colors;that is, that there are just two parties: Republican and Democratic.

 6.2 Populations, samples, parameters, and estimates